JD Samson: Songwriting

 Samson has a songwriting and publishing deal through Universal Music Publishing Group.
-They have written songs for Christina Aguilera ("My Girls ft.
+She has written songs for Christina Aguilera ("My Girls ft.
 Peaches"), Junior Senior ("Can I Get Get Get"), Cobra Starship ("Shwick"), French Horn Rebellion ("Girls ft.
 JD Samson and Fat Tony"), The Aikiu, Bitch and Ferron, Pelifics ("Spray Painted Knuckles"), among others.

 Performance art

 Samson is a co-founder of the performance art group "Dykes Can Dance".
 In 2003, she released 'JD's Lesbian Calendar', a collaboration with photographer Cass Bird, which was followed up in 2006 with 'JD's Lesbian Utopia', a calendar documenting Samson's travels around the U.S. in an RV.
-Since then, JD has worked closely with choreographers Vanessa Anspaugh, Katy Pyle, Julie Cunningham.
+Since then, JD has worked closely with choreographers Vanessa Anspaugh, Katy Pyle, and Julie Cunningham.
 Samson collaborated with filmmaker, Sam Green on a project for the 2019 Whitney Biennal and is currently working on another project with him.

 Film/TV

 Samson appeared in John Cameron Mitchell's 2006 film Shortbus as "Jid", a patron of the Shortbus club.

 In 2010, Samson served as a judge at the 9th annual Independent Music Awards.

 In 2016, Samson appeared in the Netflix series The Mr. Peabody and Sherman Show as a musical guest.

 Samson hosted several Broadly interviews such as Last Lesbian Bar about the disappearing lesbian bar, and interviews with Margaret Cho, and Kate Nash.

-In 2017, Samson plays a small role as a New York artist in Odd Mom Out.
+In 2017, Samson played a small role as a New York artist in Odd Mom Out.

 In 2019, Samson makes a brief appearance as a Postmates employee delivering food in the Netflix series Russian Doll.

+In 2024, Samson won the Cinema Eye Honors Award for her composing work on the documentary "32 Sounds", an "immersive documentary that explores the elemental phenomenon of sound".